Clever/sphinx/README.md

 ## [Configuring Sphinx](./example.yaml)

-Rate limiting in Sphinx is managed by setting up `limits` in `yaml` configuration file.
+Rate limiting in Sphinx is managed by setting up `limits` in a `yaml` configuration file.
 Details about the configuration format can be found in the `[annotated example](./example.yaml)`

 It is important to understand the concept of `buckets` and `limits` to effectively configure a rate limiter.

-_Limit_: Limits define rate limiting policies that Sphinx enforces by counting requests in named _buckets_ _Bucket_ A bucket is simply a named value.
+_Limit_: A limit defines a rate limiting policy that Sphinx enforces by counting requests in named _buckets_.
+_Bucket_: A bucket is simply a named value.
 Each request that matches a limit increments the value of one bucket.

 Below is an example of a limit and three requests that increment two bucket values.